Get help now Make a donation

 It’s hard to overstate how big an impact this is going to have on our mental health.
 This is an emergency.
 An emergency everyone needs help to deal with.

-We’re already clear that poverty and mental health problems have a 2-way link that needs to be broken.
+We already know that poverty and mental health problems have a 2-way link that needs to be broken.
 If we’re not careful, this crisis will push more people into that cycle.
 We just can’t let that happen.

 How is the cost of living crisis affecting mental health?

 Those of us with mental health problems said they’re washing clothes less.
 They’re being hounded on bills.
 They’re watching every single penny.
-59% are already cutting back on essentials because of the crisis.
+In a survey earlier this year, one in four people told us they couldn’t afford to put the heating on.

 Our Infoline has seen a jump in calls from people talking to us about problems with money, unemployment and welfare since summer 2021.
+This increased a further 10% in winter 2022/23.
 Calls about money now make up a bigger share of all our Infoline calls than they did last year.
 And people are telling us they’re more on edge about their finances right now.

 It’s making that 2-way link between money and mental health clear.
 More people are experiencing mental health problems because of this crisis.
 And people who already had a mental health problem are struggling more.